XWalways/SinglePathOneShotNAS-Gluon/README.md

 Search subnet with flops/params limits:`sh search.sh`

-Remark: Change dataset dir in `search.py` or `search.sh` before searching, change flops/params limit if you like.
+Remark: Change `resume-params` in `search.py` or `search.sh`, also you should change dataset dir in `search.py` or `search.sh` before searching, change flops/params limit if you like.

 ## Evaluate